krasserm/krasserm.github.io/_posts/2024-05-31-planner-fine-tuning.md

 - *bad task rate* is the fraction of steps with a task description rating of 3 or lower.
 - *completion rate* is the number of requests that the agent could complete with a final answer in 10 steps or less.

 4 evaluation runs are executed for each planner to account for the non-deterministic behavior of simulated tools `search_internet` and `search_wikipedia`.
 These tools may decide with a probability of 0.1 to provide no answer or an incomplete answer.
-The mean and the standard deviation over 4 runs is reported in the table above.
+The mean and the standard error over 4 runs is reported in the table above.

-The pass rate of the fine-tuned planners (8-bit and 4-bit) is within a single standard deviation of that of the GPT-4 based planner but significantly higher than that of the zero-shot planner.
+The pass rates of the fine-tuned planners (8-bit and 4-bit) are close to that of the GPT-4 based planner but significantly higher than that of the zero-shot planner.
 This doesn't say much about their efficiency though.
 A better metric for the efficiency is bad task rate.
 A higher number means longer and therefore less efficient trajectories.
 The 8-bit fine-tuned planner is close to the GPT-4 based planner and significantly better than the 4-bit quantized planner on this metric.
 Again, there is a large gap to the zero-shot planner.
 The completion rates of the fine-tuned planners and the GPT-4 based planner are similar with a large gap to the zero-shot planner.

 ## Real environment